ontolex/morph/draft.md

 ### morph:GrammaticalMeaning

 > ------
-> Class **morph:GrammaticalMeaning** can be used to represent (bundles of) values of different morpho-syntactic features expressed by a form, morph or rule (e.g., value 'nominative' for feature 'case', value 'singular' for feature 'number', etc.; or the feature bundle composed by the latter two values, in a fusional language where they are expressed cumulatively, e.g. Latin)
+> Class **morph:GrammaticalMeaning** can be used to represent (bundles of) values of different morpho-syntactic or morpho-semantic features expressed by a form, morph or rule (e.g., value 'nominative' for feature 'case', value 'singular' for feature 'number', etc.; or the feature bundle composed by the latter two values, in a fusional language where they are expressed cumulatively, e.g. Latin)

 > -------